 Sage

-Sage is the herb derived from the leaves of various species and cultivars in the genus Salvia, part of the mint family.
-There are approximately 900 species, but only a few are widely used in cooking.
-The most prominent is common sage (Salvia officinalis), with about 40 culinary cultivars, followed by Greek sage (Salvia fruticosa).
+Sage is the herb derived from the leaves of various species in the genus Salvia, the largest genus in the mint family with nearly 1,000 species.
+However, only a few are widely used in cooking.
+The most prominent is common garden sage (Salvia officinalis), which has dozens of named cultivars.
+Other significant species to the global culinary scene are Greek sage (Salvia fruticosa), Spanish sage (Salvia lavandulifolia), and Cretan sage (Salvia pomifera).
+Rosemary was recently reclassified as Salvia rosmarinus and is now technically one of the many sages as well.

 REGION OF ORIGIN